Yu-xm/ReVision/README.md

 # :rocket: Model Training

-ReVision training is conducted using the processed embeddings Step 2.
+ReVision training is conducted using the processed embeddings in Step 2.

 ### 1. Data Preparation